sixeyed/ecs/episodes/ecs-v4/README.md

 _Deploy Prometheus:_

 ```
-k apply -f .\demo2\prometheus\
+kubectl apply -f ./demo2/prometheus/
 ```

-> Configuration adds all Pods in the default namespace; check at:
+> Configuration adds all Pods in the default namespace; checkubectl at:

 http://localhost:9091/targets